nmcostello/terraform_website/README.md

 #### Steps
 1. Fork the repo into your own GitHub Account
 2. Add the following secrets to your GitHub secrets:
+    - or to a local `terraform.tfvars` file if you are running locally.

   | Secret                 | Description                                       |
   | ---------------------- | ------------------------------------------------- |